Greek Farro Salad

 *I use pearled farro since that’s the kind I can find at my local stores.
 If you use semi-pearled or whole farro, you’ll likely have to increase the cooking time.
 You want the farro to be nice and tender but still a little chewy.

-**To keep this dairy free, omit the feta cheese and add some olives to taste for that salty punch!
+**To keep this dairy free / vegan - omit the feta cheese and add sliced pitted olives to taste.

 Nutrition Information:Yield: 6 Serving Size: 1